Employment Opportunities

 Requirements

-The person in this position may be required to drive to client’s homes, occasionally in inclement weather and on icy roads.
+The person in this position will be required to drive to client’s homes, occasionally in inclement weather and on icy roads.
 This person may be exposed to noxious odors and infectious diseases.
 Most work is performed indoors.
 Occasional moving of equipment may be required.

 Qualifications